flaviostutz/gh-workflows-serverless/README.md

 For a complete example on how to use it, check https://github.com/flaviostutz/aws-serverless-static-website, specifically looking at the files at .github/workflows

+Another good monorepo example can be found at https://github.com/flaviostutz/aws-serverless-monorepo-demo

 Watch a demo video below:

 [<img src="screenshot.png" width=500 />](https://youtu.be/oe222JeSOsY)